 Current research has extensively examined the mechanisms underlying cardiac autonomic dynamics in response to exercise and their links to health-related quality of life and cardiovascular disease risk1–3.

-In this context, the study of R-R intervals (RRi), defined as the time intervals between heartbeats, and its link with exercise has emerged as an important research area, given its relevance to cardiovascular health, athletic performance, and physiological adaptation4–7.
-Hence, being able to analyze the temporal dynamics of RRi in response to exercise can provide valuable insights into the mechanisms by which the cardiovascular system adapts to physical stressors, such as exercise-induced fatigue and competition-related strain1,8.
+In this context, the study of R-R intervals (RRi), defined as the time intervals between heartbeats and their link with exercise, has emerged as an important research area, given its relevance to cardiovascular health, athletic performance, and physiological adaptation4–7.
+Hence, analyzing the temporal dynamics of RRi in response to exercise can provide valuable insights into how the cardiovascular system adapts to physical stressors, such as exercise-induced fatigue and competition-related strain1,8.

 Unlike heart rate variability (HRV), which aggregates autonomic responses over time, RRi analysis provides a more granular, direct view of cardiac electrical activity during or immediately following exercise, particularly in older adults2,3,9.